Your money-making expert. Financial journalist, TV and radio personality.

 Why travel alone when you could turn your empty seats into cash in hand?

 To do this, look at the regular journeys you make, whether it be to work each day or a trip to see your family over the weekend.
 Find out if anyone you know is heading the same way.

 If there’s a colleague at work who regularly gets the train, why not offer to give them a lift in return for a contribution towards the petrol money?

-You don’t need to be qualified to do this but it will help if you have a nanny qualification or you’re an ex nurse or teacher (this reassures the parents that their kids will be safe with you!)
+You don’t need to be qualified to do this, but it will help if you have a nanny qualification or you’re an ex nurse or teacher (this reassures the parents that their kids will be safe with you.)

-Whatever your qualifications, though, you’ll definitely need:
+Whatever your qualifications, you’re likely to need: